-Programs, projects, and organizations dedicated to enhancing campus and community safety.
+Programs and projects dedicated to enhancing campus and community safety.

 A Message from Vice Chancellor Marc Fisher